 • From 1,000 employees: full Lieferkettensorgfaltspflichtengesetz duties including a human rights officer.

-• Banks and investment firms: compliance function under § 25h KWG and MaRisk AT 4.4.2.
+• Banks and investment firms: independent compliance function under § 25a Abs.
+1 sentence 3 no. 3 letter c KWG and MaRisk AT 4.4.2.

-• Companies with US, UK or EU sanctions exposure: documented sanctions screening under Art.
-215 TFEU regimes.
+• Companies with US, UK or EU sanctions exposure: documented sanctions screening under the EU sanctions regulations based on Art.
+215 TFEU.

 Typical sectors